autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/supp-wait_set.md

       }
 ```

-In the code above, `auto wait_result = wait_set_.wait(std::chrono::milliseconds(0))` tests if a trigger in `wait_set_' has been called.
+In the code above, `auto wait_result = wait_set_.wait(std::chrono::milliseconds(0))` tests if a trigger in `wait_set_` has been called.
 The argument to the`wait()`method is the timeout duration.
 If it is greater than 0 milliseconds or seconds, this method will wait for a message to be received until the timeout expires.
 If`wait_result.kind() == rclcpp::WaitResultKind::Ready`is`true`, then any trigger has been invoked.

 For step 2, here is a sample code taken from [_ros2_subscription_examples/waitset_examples/src/timer_listener_triple_async.cpp at main · takam5f2/ros2_subscription_examples_](https://github.com/takam5f2/ros2_subscription_examples/blob/main/waitset_examples/src/timer_listener_triple_async.cpp).